R03M/MrBluegru/README.md

 ---
 # About me

-  I'm a Full Stack Developer, currently focused on front-end development with ReactJS.
+  I'm a Full Stack Web Developer, currently focused on mobile development with React Native.

 ---
 # Tech Stack